d99kris/heapusage/README.md

            write output to specified file path, instead of stderr

     -t <tools>
-           analysis tools to use (default "all")
+           analysis tools to use (default "leak")

     PROG   program to run and analyze